The Go-Betweens: 1983–1989

-16 Lovers Lane (1988), was the group's most commercial offering, providing the alternative radio hit "Streets of Your Town" (1988), which entered the chart singles both the UK and Australia peaking in the Top 100 but not higher than the number 80.
-The follow-up single "Was There Anything I Could Do?" was a No. 16 hit on US alternative Modern Rock radio stations, and Beggars Banquet, trying to encourage the band's commercial momentum re-released "Streets of Your Town" in the UK in early 1989, where it charted low once again.
+16 Lovers Lane (1988) was the group's most commercial offering, providing the alternative radio hit "Streets of Your Town" (1988), which entered the singles charts in both the UK and Australia peaking in the Top 100 but not higher than the number 80.
+The follow-up single "Was There Anything I Could Do?" was a No. 16 hit on US alternative Modern Rock radio stations, and Beggars Banquet, trying to encourage the band's commercial momentum, re-released "Streets of Your Town" in the UK in early 1989, where it charted low once again.
 These minimal successes were hardly the hoped-for commercial breakthrough for the band.

-After recording six albums, Forster and McLennan decided in December 1989 to disband The Go-Betweens.
+After recording six albums, Forster and McLennan decided in December 1989 to disband the Go-Betweens.
 There were tentative plans to form an acoustic duo together.
 When McLennan told Brown, she ended their relationship.
 Forster and McLennan pursued solo careers.
 Brown and Morrison formed Cleopatra Wong in 1991.

 All official albums released in the 1980s have titles with a double L word, except 16 Lovers Lane, which has two words beginning with an L. For their first few albums, this was simply a coincidence; by the end of the decade, for their own amusement the band deliberately kept to a self-imposed 'tradition' of album titles that featured a double L.

-2000–2006: Reformation
+2000–2006: reformation

 Forster and McLennan pursued solo careers throughout the 1990s, and McLennan also collaborated with Steve Kilbey of The Church in the studio project band Jack Frost.

 Forster and McLennan were inspired to work together again after they were invited by fans at French music magazine Les Inrockuptibles to perform at the magazine's 10th anniversary on 23 May 1996 in Paris.
 For this performance the band comprised Forster, McLennan, Adele Pickvance on bass guitar and Glenn Thompson on drums.

-In 2000, Forster, McLennan and Pickvance went to Jackpot! studio in Portland, Oregon with members of Sleater-Kinney, and recorded the album The Friends of Rachel Worth (the first album to ignore their "double L" titling tradition).
+In 2000, Forster, McLennan and Pickvance went to Jackpot! studio in Portland, Oregon, with members of Sleater-Kinney, and recorded the album The Friends of Rachel Worth (the first album to ignore their "double L" titling tradition).

-The 2001 Thompson rejoined the band for the Australian Big Day Out Festival.
-This line up of Forster, McLennan, Pickvance and Thompson went on to record Bright Yellow Bright Orange and in October 2005, The Go-Betweens finally achieved mainstream recognition, with the album Oceans Apart (produced by Mark Wallis and Dave Ruffy) winning an ARIA award for 'Best Adult Contemporary Album'.
-Grant McLennan died on 6 May 2006 of a heart attack, and Robert Forster subsequently announced that The Go-Betweens were no more.
+In 2001 Thompson rejoined the band for the Australian Big Day Out Festival.
+This line up of Forster, McLennan, Pickvance and Thompson went on to record Bright Yellow Bright Orange and in October 2005, the Go-Betweens finally achieved mainstream recognition, with the album Oceans Apart (produced by Mark Wallis and Dave Ruffy) winning the ARIA Award for Best Adult Contemporary Album.
+Grant McLennan died on 6 May 2006 of a heart attack, and Robert Forster subsequently announced that the Go-Betweens were no more.
 Forster has continued to perform and records as a solo artist and has also written well-received music criticism.

+In August 2006, several of their albums re-entered the ARIA top 500.